Racial Justice Resources

 - The Water Protector Legal Collectivehttps://waterprotectorlegal.org/water-protector-prisoners/

-- The White Ally Toolkit https://www.whiteallytoolkit.com/ and Equipping Antiracism Allies
+- The White Ally Toolkit https://www.whiteallytoolkit.com/ and Equipping Antiracism Allie

 - Wampanoag Sovereignty News Article https://kingston.wickedlocal.com/news/20200609/judge-rules-in-favor-of-mashpee-tribe

-Many of these books are available through the Cary Memorial Library.
+Many of these books are available through the Cary Memorial Library, Lexington

-- Many important sources at In Spirit, our UUA bookstore- Anti-Oppression/Anti-Racism site: https://www.uuabookstore.org/Anti-Oppression-Anti-Racism-C1356.aspx
+Many important sources can be found at In Spirit, our UUA bookstore- Anti-Oppression/Anti-Racism site: https://www.uuabookstore.org/Anti-Oppression-Anti-Racism-C1356.aspx

 - Alexander, Michelle.
 The new Jim Crow: Mass incarceration in the age of colorblindness.
 The New Press, 2020.